ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/7-advanced-inventories/_index.md

 Well, this is handy, the output is already configured as JSON like Ansible would expect… ;-)

 {{% notice warning %}}
-Okay, seriously, in real life your script would likely get some information from your source system, format it as JSON and return the data to Tower.
+Okay, seriously, in real life your script would likely get some information from your source system, format it as JSON and return the data to the automation controller.
 {{% /notice %}}

 ### The Custom Inventory Script